chubin/wttr.in/README.md

     $ curl wttr.in/:help

+## Additional options

+By default the USCS units are used for the queries from the USA and the metric system for the rest for the world.
+You can override this behavior with the following options:

+    $ curl wttr.in/Amsterdam?u
+    $ curl wttr.in/Amsterdam?m

 ## Special pages

-wttr.in can be used not only to check the wheather, but some other purposes also:
+wttr.in can be used not only to check the wheather, but for some other purposes also:

     $ curl wttr.in/Moon

-To see the current Moon phase (uses [pyphoon](https://github.com/chubin/pyphoon) as the backend).
+To see the current Moon phase (uses [pyphoon](https://github.com/chubin/pyphoon) as its backend).

     $ curl wttr.in/Moon@2016-12-25

-To the Moon phase for the specified date (2016-12-25).
+To see the Moon phase for the specified date (2016-12-25).

 ## Translations

 wttr.in is currently translated in more than 30 languages.

-The preferred language is detected automatically basing on the query headers (Accept-Language) which is automatically set by the browser or can be set in curl using the -H key ("-H Accept-Language: fr").
+The preferred language is detected automatically basing on the query headers (`Accept-Language`) which is automatically set by the browser or can be set explicitly using command line options in console clients (for example: `curl -H "Accept-Language: fr"`).

 The preferred language can be forced using the `lang` option:

     $ curl wttr.in/Berlin?lang=de

-See [/:translation](http://wttr.in/:translation) to learn more about the translation process, to see the list of the supported languages, or if you want to help to translate wttr.in in your language.
+See [/:translation](http://wttr.in/:translation) to learn more about the translation process, to see the list of the supported languages, or to know how you can help to translate wttr.in in your language.

 ## Installation